INAV T-tail Layout Fixed-wing Tuning Guide

 3.4 GPS Configuration

-Enabling GPS is required in order to access the NAV RTH (Return to Home) flight mode in the Modes page.
+GPS shall be enabled to access NAV RTH (Return-to-Home) flight mode settings on the Modes page.

 2.For details on how to bind an ELRS receiver to the transmitter, refer to this article: https://docs.speedybee.cn/plane/ardupilot/settings/rc/elrs-bind.html